 Compassion – Your Pain is My Pain

-"Bear one another's burdens, and so fulfill the law of Christ."
-(Gal.
-6:2)
+2Bear one another’s burdens, and thereby fulfill the law of Christ.

 The poor widow is on her way to the funeral of her only son.
 Her heart is bleeding, and her eyes are watering.
 Suddenly, someone comes up to her.
 His eyes show the same pain.
 For the man, it feels as if his own son has died.
 The woman’s pain is his pain.
 His heart is also bleeding.
 And that’s why he can comfort the woman …